apache/skywalking/docs/en/guides/Plugin-test.md

 ## Case Base Image Introduction

 The test framework provides `JVM-container` and `Tomcat-container` base images including JDK8, JDK14.
-You could choose the suitable one for your test case, if either is suitable, **recommend choose `JVM-container`**.
+You could choose the suitable one for your test case, if both are suitable, **`JVM-container` is preferred**.

 ### JVM-container Image Introduction